openbaton/docs/docs/nfvo-installation-deb.md

 * `openbaton-nfvo` is the Open Baton NFVO executable
 * `openbaton-gvnfm` (present only if you also installed the Generic VNFM) is the Open Baton Generic GVNFM executable

-At this point the NFVO is ready to be used.
+At this point Open Baton is ready to be used.
 Please refer to the [Introduction][use-openbaton] on how to start using it.

 ### Starting and stopping NFVO (and the Generic VNFM)